 The CCSD was formed in 1976.
 Elections occur in even years with three (3) terms expiring in 2020 and two (2) terms expiring in 2018 (overlapping terms).
 Successful candidates assume office the first Friday in December following the November election.
 CCSD elections are consolidated with San Luis Obispo County and General Elections are typically held the first Tuesday in November.
 The County Clerk Recorder handles all candidate filings.

-Reelected CCSD Board members Jim Bahringer and Michael Thompson received the Oath of Office in December 2014 and will complete their terms in December 2018.
+Reelected CCSD Board member Jim Bahringer received the Oath of Office in December 2014 and will complete his term in December 2018.

 Reelected CCSD Board members Amanda Rice and Greg Sanders received the Oath of Office in December 2016 and will complete their terms in December 2020.

 Harry Farmer was elected to office in the November 8, 2016 General Election with his term expiring December, 2020.